 Over the years I've experimented with different types of flour.
-Bread flour gives you a tall cookie with a thicker crust, while King Arthur AP flour gives you a tall cookie with less of a crust than bread flour.
+Bread flour gives you a tall, stiff cookie with a thicker crust, while all-purpose flour gives you a tall, less stiff cookie with less of a crust than bread flour.
 Pastry flour gives you a softer cookie, but the cookies tend to spread more.
+You can also mix bread flour with cake flour which gives you even more contrast between crust and crumb.
+All of these little texture differences are super subtle.
+The most important thing is to just use 190 grams of flour.
+That being said, I've landed on my ultimate favorite flour combo!

 Giant Toaster Oven Chocolate Chip Cookies